What is a Silver Alloy?

 Can Silver Be Alloyed With Platinum?

-Yes, silver and platinum can be alloyed.
+Yes, silver can be alloyed with platinum.
 The resulting silver alloy is called “Platinum Sterling” or “Sterling Platinum”.
 The alloy typically contains at least 90% silver and the remainder is platinum as replacement for copper.

 Platinum Sterling is known for improved tarnish resistance and hardness compared to regular sterling silver.